Varaaphon/FunPar-Final-Project-/README.md

 categorize research articles from academic journals or repositories using web scraping techniques.
 The idea is to use functional and parallel programming concepts to efficiently gather and analyze data.

- # Concept of Functional and Parallel Programming applied :
+ # Concept of Functional & Parallel Programming applied :

 Functional Programming: